Manual Samuel is a douchebag.

-- Can frustrate as much as it entertains depending on your temperament.
+- Manual Samuel can frustrate as much as it entertains depending on your temperament.
 Repetitive character lines and running jokes grate – there are time attack modes available after completion but I can’t think of anything less appealing than hearing Death talk about feces again.

-- The greatest moments in the game are the mundane tasks – driving a car, taking a leak, drinking coffee – and as the game progresses it leaves these little marvels behind to focus on robots, the Devil, and exploding orphanages, which somehow aren’t as entertaining.
+- The greatest moments in Manual Samuel are the mundane tasks – driving a car, taking a leak, drinking coffee – and as the game progresses it leaves these little marvels behind to focus on robots, the Devil, and exploding orphanages, which somehow aren’t as entertaining.

-- Clever and amusing in small doses and definitely worth the price of admission.
+- Clever and amusing in small doses, Manual Samuel is definitely worth the price of admission.

 Manual Samuel was developed by Perfectly Paranormal and distributed by Curve Digital.
 You can purchase it on Steam, Xbox One, and PS4 – we reviewed the Xbox One version!
 Click HERE to check out more of our reviews.